MerosCrypto/Meros/docs/RPC/Merit.md

 - `height` (int)

 ### `getDifficulty`
-`getDifficulty` will fetch and return the Block's difficulty.
+`getDifficulty` will fetch and return the current difficulty.
 It takes in zero arguments and returns:
 - `difficulty` (string)

 ### `getBlock`